metalabharvard/metalabharvard.github.io/_projects/thefutureofsecrets.md

 bibliography:

-tweet-summary: TRUST (the presence of secrets) is an interactive installation that considers what might happen to our digital correspondence now and in the future.
+tweet-summary: An artistic research project that considers what might happen to our private digital correspondence in the future.

 research-questions: